Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 When adding your own custom VCL code you'll need to ensure that you add Fastly's critical default behaviours, otherwise things might not work as expected.

-The way you add their defaults to your own custom VCL code is to specific a specific type of code comment, for example:
+The way you add their defaults to your own custom VCL code is to add a specific type of code comment, for example:

 ```
 sub vcl_recv {